2gether (American TV series)

 2gether (stylized as 2ge+her: The Series) is a sitcom that aired on MTV from August 15, 2000 until March 19, 2001.
 The series was cancelled after two seasons due to the death of the youngest band member, Michael Cuccione, in early 2001.

 Synopsis

-2gether began as a movie and spun-off into an MTV series about a faux boy band that parodied the popular boy bands of the 90s, such as The Backstreet Boys and New Kids on the Block.
+2gether began as a movie and spun-off into an MTV series about a faux boy band that parodied the popular boy bands of the 90s, such as The Backstreet Boys, NSYNC and New Kids on the Block.